-To start this process, Affiliate Advisory Committees will need to schedule a meeting, whether virtual or in-person with the LCF Program Associate and other applicable MCF Staff to discuss the Affiliate’s goals, objectives, and implementation plan for the special event in order to anticipate any unforeseen challenges.
+To start this process, Affiliate Advisory Committees will need to schedule a meeting, whether virtual or in-person with the LCF Program Officer and other applicable MCF Staff to discuss the Affiliate’s goals, objectives, and implementation plan for the special event in order to anticipate any unforeseen challenges.

 Submission of Application and Budget for Event Fundraising Activity Approval

-At least 10 weeks before the event fundraising activity and before any planning and publication, the Affiliate Fund Representative must submit the completed Event Fundraising Activity Application and Event Fundraising Budget forms to MCF’s LCF Program Associate.
+At least 10 weeks before the event fundraising activity and before any planning and publication, the Affiliate Fund Representative must submit the completed Event Fundraising Activity Application and Event Fundraising Budget forms to MCF’s LCF Program Officer.
 Affiliates must use the templates provided; no other versions will be accepted.